silshack/inls161fall2016/_posts/2016-10-19-scripting.md

 # Texlive

 The TeX (or LaTeX) distribution that we are using in conjunction with Pandoc is called "TeXLive."
-This software is in our CodeAnywhere container's repositories.
+This software is in our Cloud9 workspace's repositories.

-It is very large, so we are only going to install the base package to avoid running out of space on our CodeAnywhere containers.
+It is very large, so we are only going to install the base package to avoid running out of space on our Cloud9 workspaces.
 We have a total of 2GB of space.
 TeXLive should take up an extra ~650MB of space.